-As the broadcast arm of Northern Illinois University, Northern Public Radio is concerned with helping students develop professionally and advance their career skills.
+Northern Public Radio is concerned with helping students and members of the community develop professionally and advance their career skills.

 "Public Radio 101" graduates are invited to work with WNIJ News journalists on projects and stories during the remainder of the semester, with an eye on a future internship in the news department.
 They use professional equipment and receive professional guidance in preparing their work.

 The 2020 Spring Semester will feature sessions from 6:00-8:30 p.m. on Jan.
 27 and Feb.
 3.